-This second illustrative case displays the same noteworthy features of the first case including the massive volume of sediment emplaced on the continent surface and erosion concentrated along the continental margins.
-The cumulative volume of bedrock erosion is enough to cover the surface of the entire continent with sediment to a mean depth of 412 mafter 50 days and 835 m after 100 days, reflecting an average rate over the 100 days of 8.4 m/day.
+This second illustrative case displays the same noteworthy features of the first case including the elevated water levels over the continent, especially within the prominent anti-cyclonic gyres at high latitudes and erosion concentrated along the continental margins.
+The cumulative volume of bedrock erosion is enough to cover the surface of the entire continent with sediment to a mean depth of 489m (1604ft) after 50 days and 878m (2880ft) after 100 days, reflecting an average rate over the 50 days of 9.8m/day (31.4ft/day).
 This case demonstrates hundreds of meters of sediment emplaced above sea level on top of the continental surface which initially itself was mostly above sea level.